 We built a voting guide into two of time periods.
 This game was mainly meant to create awareness.
 Imagine you were living in the time between World War 1 and World War 2?
 For which party would you have voted, keeping the ideas of present day in mind?

 This game takes you very far back in time.
 You’re a hunter in the Stone Age and you are participating in a pack hunt.
 You go on a hunt together with your fellow tribesmen.
-You are standing in a forest is a marsh (on a special pressure plate).
+You are standing in a forest (on a special pressure plate).
 Run!
 The faster you go, the closer you get to the deer.
 Look out, don’t get too close.
 The deer will run the other way before you know it.

 Make due with less